risk-first/website/menagerie/Communication-Risk.md

 ## Channels

-There are lots of different types of channel for communicating (e.g. TV, Radio, DVD, Talking, Posters, Books, Phones, The Internet, etc. ) and they all have different characteristics.
+There are lots of different types of media for communicating (e.g. TV, Radio, DVD, Talking, Posters, Books, Phones, The Internet, etc. ) and they all have different characteristics.
+When we communicate via a given medium, it's called a *channel*.

+The channel _characteristics_ depend on the medium, then.
 Some obvious ones are cost, utilisation, number of people reached, simplex or duplex (parties can transmit and receive at the same time), persistence (a play vs a book, say), latency (how long messages take to arrive) and bandwidth (the amount of information that can be transmitted in a period of time).

-Channel characteristics are important:  in a high-bandwidth, low-latency situation,**Alice** and **Bob** can _check_ with each other that the meaning was transferred correctly.
-They can discuss what to buy, they can agree that**Alice** wasn't lying or playing a joke.
+Channel characteristics are important:  in a high-bandwidth, low-latency situation, **Alice** and **Bob** can _check_ with each other that the meaning was transferred correctly.
+They can discuss what to buy, they can agree that **Alice** wasn't lying or playing a joke.

 The channel characteristics also imply suitability for certain _kinds_ of messages.
 A documentary might be a great way of explaining some economic concept, whereas an opera might not be.